PJsky/ChessLogic/README.md

 })
 ```
 And so they are displayed

 ![GET display](https://i.ibb.co/gJPVNYJ/3-GET.png)
 Those same ideas are used to search for people and add them as friends.
 Navbar contains a lookup feature where u may type the name of a friend or its part to find him

 ![Navbar lookup](https://i.ibb.co/s5QrgjV/3-2Navar.png)
 Once the form is submited client is moved to a list of searches matched to this particular string of characters
 ![Search results](https://i.ibb.co/0yKVLZG/3-3search.png)
 Here client may choose if he wants to add someone.
 After someone has send a request the receiving party may either accept it or reject the invitation

 ![Response to invitation](https://i.ibb.co/60r4wX9/3-4response.png)

 ## 4.1.3 Realtime Communication
 This application allows to add friends and know when they start/end games.
 Such systems makes it easy for a client to watch his friends games or rewatch them after they have ended.
 SignalR was used to make such connection between client and server.
 When one player begins/finishes a game a promt appears on navbar

 ![Event prompt](https://i.ibb.co/cJfkBSb/4-Prompt.png)
 This communication was also used to make playing chess and spectating those games possible.
 ## 4.1.4 Gameplay
 Each chess games needs several things to begin.
 Firstly we need to decide on how much time each player is allowed and how much time they will gain per move/turn

 ![New game modal](https://i.ibb.co/FnwXZJn/5-New-Game-Modal.png)
 For example we create a game with 180 seconds and 10 seconds time gain per turn.
 Then the game is created and other user may join it by selecting it in the list presented in chapter 4.1.2.
 This is how a gameroom looks when both players joined

 ![Gameroom](https://i.ibb.co/FHrmjDT/6-2-Gameroom.png)
 Once a player will make a move game will begin and prompt will be send to all of their friends that the game has begun.
 From the player perspective we see that the move has been made and the timers start to tick.
 The black player sees the board upside down and this is how first two moves would look from his point of view

 ![First move](https://i.ibb.co/LPyRQqq/7-1-Firstmove.png)

 ![Second move](https://i.ibb.co/SXNWLbq/8-2-Sec-Move.png)
 After a move made player time goes up by "time gain" chosen upon creation.
 Those timers are implemented on both client side and server side.
 Whenever move is made client not only receives the update of a board state but also how much time each of players have left.
 As a players friend we see the prompt and may find that the game has begun on a event feed.
 We can begin to spectate the game and see what each of those players sees

 ![Event](https://i.ibb.co/7Jpq88M/9-Spectate.png)

 ![Spectators view](https://i.ibb.co/QQ10Jtk/10-2-Join-As-Spectator.png)
 There are currently 2 ways to finish the game.
 Both of them are by winning.
 You can win either by checkmate or by your opponents time running out.
 ## 4.1.5 Game replay
-After the game has ended players and spectators will see a modal saying who won.
+After the game has ended players and spectators will see a modal saying who won

 ![EndGame modal](https://i.ibb.co/syTv1xd/11-Game-End.png)
 Here client may choose whether to rewatch the game or quit to the main page.
 If client chooses to rewatch the game he will be moved to a room where he easly replay all the moves made.
 Same room may be accessed from match history (if you were the player) or thourgh history feed (if you are friend of the player)

 ![Replay room](https://i.ibb.co/9qfj9DT/12-Gamereplay.png)
 In this room a client may click + and minus button to change turns.
 The + button takes game to the next move and the - button to the previous one.
 For example he may check the 3rd turn

 ![enter image description here](https://i.ibb.co/swJYwmW/13-Replay.png)

 ## 4.2 Backend problems